hirwakelly869/my-app/README.md

 **API Credit**: [Jsearch on RapidAPI](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch)

 ## How i deployed my app
-- Login in vercel using my github account
+- Login in Netlify using my github account
 - Create a project
-- Then follow instructions to deploy
+- Then deploy app

 ## Development Challenges and Solutions